 Each Council will decide separately on the level of Council Tax that is appropriate for their area.

 My bill shows an Adult Social Care Levy what is this?

 In 2015 the Government created the Adult Social Care Precept, which allowed Councils such as Stockton which provide social care to adults to increase their Council Tax by up to an extra 2%.

 Government legislation specifies the way that the Adult Social Care Levy is calculated and how it must be shown on the bill.
 The amount of any precept charged in previous years along with the amount for the current year must be displayed separately from the Council Tax charge attributable to Stockton.
-The increase in Council Tax charged by Stockton Council for 2019/20 excluding Adult Social Care is 2.9%.

 The income generated from this charge is ring-fenced, meaning it can only be used for adult social care services.